webaverse/docs/docs/dev-guides/2-creating-an-xrpk.md

 **Note**: This guide assumes you have read the [XRPackage Overview](./1-xrpackage-overview.md) or are familiar with what an XRPackage is.

+If you're unfamiliar with WebXR, check out our quick [overview of WebXR](./5-webxr-overview.md)!

 ## Prerequisites

 - Familiarity with the command line